-Phrase Note: Although viii.
-Is a usage we are all familiar with, ix. is difficult because it introduces confusing spelling and older grammar.
-The sen comes from suru する (to do) in a form that is equivalent to today’s shiyō しよう, which shows volition to do something.
+Phrase Note: Although viii. is a usage we're familiar with, ix. is difficult because of its confusing spelling and older grammar.
+The せん comes from する (to do) in a form that is equivalent to today’s しよう, which shows volition to do something.
 Essentially, this is an older phrase for expressing there’s nothing that can be done, or at least in a willful sense.
-Although the sen is from a verb, the character詮 became used because it happens to have the meaning “method.”
+Although the せん is from a verb, 詮 is used because it means “method.”

 Phrase Note: This phrase is a remnant of older grammar used to indicate doing.
-Nowadays we use nominalizers like no の or koto こと to help us do this, but at one time, kata かた was another viable option.
-Today, it’s relegated to old-time expressions that viii. as well as bureaucratic honorifics like in xi.
+Nowadays, we use nominalizers like の or こと to help us do this, but at one time, かた was another viable option.
+Today, it’s relegated to old-time expressions and bureaucratic honorifics like in xi.

 Please be aware.

-Phrase Note: In the first version of iv., the sentence in question would likely be written in a document of some form, perhaps an e-mail, sent among bureaucrats.
-The second version would be what a normal person would say, but the addressee cannot be somewhat above one’s own status, and the sentence itself is indicative of the written language.
-The oki in the phrase actually comes from the verb oku 置く.
+Phrase Note: In xi.i, the sentence in question would likely be written in a document of some form, perhaps an e-mail, sent among bureaucrats. xi.ii would be what a normal person would write, but the addressee cannot be someone above one’s own status.

-Just when you think kata かた couldn’t be more diverse, it turns out that it is.
-In addition to the usages above, it also developed the ability to refer to general amount.
-After all, if it can show relative time like in the word akegata 明け方 (dawn), then using it in numbers isn’t that much of a stretch since we assign numbers to time anyway.
+In addition to the usages above, がた also developed the ability to refer to general amount.
+After all, it indicates relative time in words like 明け方 (dawn).
 This usage, however, is no longer in general use.

 The market value dropped approximately three-tenths.

-Phrase Note: Nowadays, phrases like hodo ほど are used for this sort of situation.
+Phrase Note: Nowadays, phrases like ほど are used for this sort of situation.

 Words are often borrowed into languages simply because the other language one is borrowing from is more prestigious.
 Chinese has been to Japanese what Latin has been to English.
-Gradually, hō ほう replaced kata かた in many of its usages.
+Gradually, ほう replaced かた in many of its usages for this very reason.

-Spelling Note: Before we dive into the usages of hō ほう, it’s important to note that many Japanese learners are taught that it is improper to write it out in Hiragana as ほう and to always write it out as 方.
-This is further from the truth.
-Sometimes, especially when both kata かた and hō ほう make sense, speakers will write hō as ほう to differentiate between the two.
-Although it is best to write hō in Kanji whenever ambiguity is not an issue, it wouldn’t be ‘wrong’ to leave it as ほう.
+Spelling Note: Before we dive into the usages of ほう, it’s important to note that many Japanese learners are taught that it is improper to write it out in Hiragana as ほう and to always write it out as 方.
+However, especially when both かた and ほう make sense, writers will write ほう in Hiragana to differentiate between the two.

-If you want to say which general direction you’re going, you can add no hō の方 to your destination.
+If you want to say which general direction you’re going, you can add の方 to your destination.
 You can use a general direction word or an actual place.
-Therefore, something like kita no hō 北の方 would be the same as “northward” and Ōsaka no hō 大阪の方 would be the same as saying “the Ōsaka area.”
-To literally say “direction,” though, you would need to use the word hōkō 方向, which not surprisingly has 方 in it.
+Therefore, something like 北の方 would be the same as “northward” and 大阪の方 would be the same as saying “the Ōsaka area.”
+To literally say “direction,” though, you would need to use the word 方向, which not surprisingly has 方 in it.

 It’s been decided in haste that I go from Ōsaka to the Kyushu area.

-Spelling Note: Kyūkyo may also be spelled as 急遽.
+Spelling Note: 急きょ may also be spelled as 急遽.